Most US stocks fall after a disappointing inflation update, but Big Tech keeps Wall Street steady

 NEW YORK — (AP) — Most stocks are falling on Wall Street Thursday after a disappointing report said inflation was worse last month at the U.S. wholesale level than economists expected.
 But gains for Amazon and some other influential Big Tech companies are helping to mask the losses.

-Three out of every four stocks within the S&P 500 fell, though the index edged down by just 0.1% after setting an all-time high the day before.
-The Dow Jones Industrial Average was down 141 points, or 0.3%, as of 11:50 a.m.
-Eastern time, while the Nasdaq composite was shaving 0.1% off its record set the day before.
+Four out of every five stocks within the S&P 500 fell, though the index edged down by just 0.1% after setting an all-time high the day before.
+The Dow Jones Industrial Average was down 144 points, or 0.3%, as of 1:13 p.m.
+Eastern time, while the Nasdaq composite was mostly unchanged after setting a record the day before.

 The inflation report said that prices at the U.S. wholesale level jumped 3.3% last month from a year earlier.
 That was well above the 2.5% rate that economists had forecast, and it could hint at higher inflation ahead for U.S. shoppers as it makes its way through the system.